jina-ai/jina/docs/concepts/jcloud/configurations.md

 JCloud uses the concept of an "Instance" to represent a specific set of hardware specifications.
 In above example, a C4 instance type represents two cores and 4 GB RAM based on the CPU Tiers Instance definition table below.

-Note that if you are still using the legacy resource specification interface, as such:
+Note that if you are still using the legacy resource specification interface, such as:

 ```{code-block} yaml
 jcloud: